jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 “Science Anxiety, Science Attitudes, and Constructivism: A Binational Study,” F. Bryant, H. Kastrup, M. Udo, N. Hislop, R. Shefner, and J. Mallow, Journal of Science Education and Technology 22, 432-448 (2013).

-In addition to the findings about geneder and nationality, we found correlations beetween students' negative attitudes toward science (e.g., it's anti-female and anti-human) and their science anxiety.
+In addition to the findings about geneder and nationality, we found correlations between students' negative attitudes toward science (e.g., it's anti-female and anti-human) and their science anxiety.

 Our work is what is called "action research".
 We don't just carry out studies, we take action to change attitudes and anxieties: teaching students science skills as well as science anxiety reduction techniques, working with educators to recognize anxiety-producing teaching and how to change it, bringing school administrators into the discussion, and last but not least, fighting to change the destructive attitudes described above.